aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp_studios_l3ls_evpn.rst

  .. image:: images/cvp_studios_l3ls_evpn/21-CC1.gif
    :align: center

-After the Workspace has been submitted and the Change Control created, you’ll see a “View Change Control” option.
-Hit that to be taken to Change Control.
-Now we are going to “Review and Approve” and apply our changes to the network.
-We are going to run these changes in parallel, and execute them immediately.
-Click “Review and Approve”.
+After the Workspace has been submitted and the Change Control created, you’ll see a *“View Change Control”* option.
+|br| Hit that to be taken to Change Control.
+Now we are going to *“Review and Approve”* and apply our changes to the network.
+|br| We are going to run these changes in parallel, and execute them immediately.
+|br| Click *“Review and Approve”*.
 All tasks should complete successfully, and we can move onto the verification part of the lab.

  .. image:: images/cvp_studios_l3ls_evpn/22-CC1.gif
    :align: center